Quittin' Time Smoking Cessation Services

 You can find the motivation to quit smoking from unexpected sources, such as a loved one, a new pet, a co-worker, or a close group of longstanding friends.
 It may be all about the health benefits for you, or it may be about saving money.
 Whatever your reason, register for any or all of these completely confidential services designed to help you and your family members quit.

-Quittin' Time by Live Chat, Phone or Text
+Quittin' Time by Live Chat or Phone

 Access Quittin’ Time if you're an employee of the BC Public Service or another organization covered under the BC Public Service benefits plan.
 Family members and dependants are also eligible.